 Multiple myeloma is a type of cancer which affects a certain kind of white blood cell, called the plasma cell.
 These cells collect in the bone marrow and divide, becoming out of control.
 This can damage the bones and kidneys.

-Multiple myeloma generally cannot be cured.
-However, the signs and symptoms can be greatly reduced or disappear for a period of time.
+signs and symptoms can be greatly reduced or disappear for a period of time.
 This is called a 'response'.